vapkarian/borderlands_parser/README.md

 Borderlands SHiFT codes parser
 ==================

-Script for parsing Borderlands 2 SHiFT Codes from social networks and sending them by email.
+Script for parsing Borderlands 2 and Borderlands Pre-Sequel SHiFT Codes from social networks and sending them by email.

 **About SHiFT Codes**: http://borderlands.wikia.com/wiki/SHiFT